Blog · By The Packaging Vista Team · June 20, 2026

 A mailer box is a self-locking corrugated box that folds together without tape, with wings that protect the contents.
 It is the default for e-commerce because it ships flat, assembles fast, and survives the mail.

 Best for: e-commerce shipping, subscription boxes, and anything where the unboxing matters.
-See mailer boxes.
+See mailer boxes for e-commerce shipping.

 Rigid boxes